Support From The Anxiety Hotline

 The Crisis Text Line offers support via text message 24 hours a day, 7 days a week.
 To connect with a live, trained counselor, text HOME to 741741 from anywhere in the U.S.

 Note that a mental health crisis does not necessarily mean you are considering harming yourself or others—rather, the definition of crisis is wide-ranging, including overwhelming stress, anxiety, or panic attacks.
-If you’re experiencing an acute episode of anxiety, the Crisis Text Line can be a valuable source of support.
+If you’re experiencing an acute episode of anxiety, the Crisis Text Line can be a valuable source of support when feeling anxious.

-SAMHSA’s National Helpline provides free support for those dealing with mental and/or substance use disorders.
-Call 1-800-662-HELP (4357) to connect with a trained counselor.
+SAMHSA’s National Helpline is a hotline that provides free support for those dealing with anxiety or mental and/or substance use disorders.
+Call the hotline at 1-800-662-HELP (4357) to connect with a trained counselor.

 The SAMHSA hotline can offer support in both English and Spanish, and is available 24 hours a day, 7 days per week.
 This service is designed to guide individuals and their families toward the appropriate resources and treatment options.